zarify/clipy/docs/author/test_pre_post_execution.md

 ## Best Practices

 1. **Keep it Simple**: Use `__pre.py` and `__post.py` for specific test needs, not as a replacement for clear test design.
+You might also need to test for program structure (e.g. with an AST test) prior to using `__post.py` tests to check for things like a specific function's definition.

 2. **Fail Fast**: Use assertions in `__post.py` to provide clear error messages:
    ```python